lcallarec/Flownode-js/README.md

 the prefixed channel will have priority over the un-prefixed one, which will not be triggered.
 That way, the same channels can be triggered, whatever the API response they rely on.

+## What's next ?

+* Don't use some built-in jQuery helpers functions
+* Use other library that jquery to manage xhr
+* Work with other protocol than http